-- 28. Notwithstanding anything else herein, EDC shall not be required to make a determination for the purposes of section 10.1 of the Export Development Act in respect of: - a) any transaction related to a project that is in support of a review or study in connection therewith, such as an environmental or feasibility study or preliminary design work; - b) any transaction related to a Category C project; or - c) any transaction related to a project in respect of which project EDC has previously made a determination under this Directive where: (1) EDC is satisfied that the project scope and design have not changed in any material respect since the time of such determination and (2) EDC's procedures in place with respect to such project do not indicate non-compliance in any material respect with covenants imposed on such project by EDC related to environmental and social effects.

-29. Transactions related to projects described in 28 a) and c) above are entirely exempt from the application of this Directive.
-EDC will categorize projects referred to under 28 b) above in accordance with this Directive, but EDC is not required to make a determination in respect of same.
+- 29. Notwithstanding anything else herein, EDC shall not be required to make a determination for the purposes of section 10.1 of the Export Development Act in respect of: - a) any transaction related to a project that is in support of a review or study in connection therewith, such as an environmental or feasibility study or preliminary design work; - b) any transaction related to a Category C project; - any transaction related to a Category A or B project which is located in Canada, France, Germany, Italy, Japan, the United Kingdom or the United States of America, where EDC is satisfied that the project has been designed in compliance with applicable host country requirements; or - d) any transaction related to a project in respect of which project EDC has previously made a determination under this directive where: (1) EDC is satisfied that the project scope and design have not changed in any material respect since the time of such determination and (2) EDC's procedures in place with respect to such project do not indicate non-compliance in any material respect with covenants imposed on such project by EDC related to environmental and social effects. - 30.
+Transactions related to projects described in 29 a) and d) above are entirely exempt from the application of this directive.
+EDC will categorize projects referred to under 29 b) and c) above in accordance with this directive, but EDC is not required to make a determination in respect of same.